 Iran is full of terrorists and you will be shot right at the border because George W. Bush said so.
 BULLSHIT...

 Every day I was invited by strangers to eat with them.
-They helped wherever they could and hosted me when I was lost in the middle of the night of some streets in Tabriz.
-Not a single time is was asked for money or anything.
+They helped wherever they could and hosted me when I was lost in the middle of the night in the streets of Tabriz.
+Not a single time was I asked for money or anything.
 Even when I tried to force them to take my money or whatever they wouldn't, I didn't stand a chance.

-I'm pointing this out because I'm tired of hearing how bad Iran and it's people are.
-There aren't terrorists, only bad politicans who don't represent the majority of the Iranian folk.
+I'm pointing this out because I'm tired of hearing how bad Iran and its people are.
+They aren't terrorists, only bad politicans who don't represent the majority of the Iranian folk.
 Not in my opinion anyway.

 You could spend months or maybe even years in Iran and you wouldn't get bored.
 It is full of history and culture.
 For some people Iran may appear like a big desert but even the countryside has a lot to offer.
 Tabriz for example in the north, was Iran's former capital.
 Not far from there you can find Lake Urmia, the biggest lake in the Middle East and the third largest saltlake in the world.
 Other attractions of course include Tehran, Iran's massive capital and one of the largest cities on earth, the Caspian Sea and the former city of Persepolis.

 Travel your way from north to south.
 Don't miss out on Isfahan, Yazd and Shiraz.
-Isfahan especially caught my attention and I was stunned by it's architecure.
-In the centre of the city you will find the Naqsh-e Jahan square.
-It was so amazing that I sat there all day long and went for a little time travel back in the days when Kings still ruled this amazing country.
+Isfahan especially caught my attention and I was stunned by its architecure.
+In the center of the city you will find the Naqsh-e Jahan square.
+It was so amazing that I sat there all day long and went for a little time travel back in the days when kings still ruled this amazing country.
 This square had such an impact on me and I won't ever forget this special occasion.